kchavezdev/RPGMP_DotMoveSystem_Presets/README.md

 First of all, make sure you run `npm install` to install all the dependencies for the project, such as [rollup.js](https://rollupjs.org/) and typescript.

+Also ensure you've run `git submodule update --init --recursive` to clone the submodules as well.

 Make sure to set `package.json` up correctly, changing the package name to that of your plugin (this will be used to generate the output file) and adjust the values of the `version` and `description` fields (and, optionally, `keywords`).